unicode-org/icu4x/CONTRIBUTING.md

 Handy commands (run from the root directory):

-- `cargo lint` runs Clippy and other linting tools.
-It also tells you if your code is not properly formatted with `cargo fmt`.
-- `cargo exam` runs all test configurations.
 - `cargo quick` runs the fastest tests and lints.
 - `cargo ci` runs all tests and lints.